oldmine/site-grabber/README.md

 ### Visit Strategies
 This module should visit website pages and return data using provided Data Loader.

+Realized visit strategies:
-Already realized recursively visit strategy.
++ Recursively visit strategy.

 You can create you strategy using IVisitStrategy interface.